 - What if I use a "canned" speech or paper that was written by someone else?
 That's plagiarism. - What if I give a speech that was a paper or speech for another course?
 That's plagiarism. - What if I cut and paste from websites and make minor word changes?
 That's plagiarism. - What if I don't cite sources on my outline or bibliography?
 That's plagiarism. - What if I don't cite sources orally during my speech?
-That's plagiarism. - What if I work with someone else on a speech that both of us present separately?
+That's plagiarism. - What if I email Ms. Jeter telling her that I read the syllabus?
+That is 5 extra credit points, and not plagiarism! - What if I work with someone else on a speech that both of us present separately?
 That's plagiarism.

-Extra Credit: Opportunities may arise throughout the semester for you to earn extra credit points and will be announced to the whole class via email and posted on Moodle.
+Extra Credit: Opportunities may arise throughout the semester for you to earn extra credit points and will be announced to the whole class via email or in class.
+So come to class and check your email regularly!
 If you feel that you have a good idea for extra credit, please let me know.
 I am always open to suggestions.